-The land use controls applicable to the RMA were monitored using inquiries of Army and USFWS personnel and site inspections.
+The land use controls applicable to the RMA were monitored using inquiries of Army and FWS personnel and site inspections.
 The Army continues to manage all Army-retained property including the landfills (HWL and ELF), ICS, Basin F cover, and groundwater treatment systems.
-The Refuge is managed by the USFWS pursuant to the Refuge Act, the National Wildlife Refuge System Administration Act of 1966 (Public Law 1966) and its implementing regulations.
-In addition, the USFWS completed a Comprehensive Conservation Plan in 2016, which provides the management plan for the RMA National Wildlife Refuge (USFWS 2016).
+The Refuge is managed by the FWS pursuant to the Refuge Act, the National Wildlife Refuge System Administration Act of 1966 (Public Law 1966) and its implementing regulations.
+In addition, the FWS completed a Comprehensive Conservation Plan in 2016, which provides the management plan for the RMA National Wildlife Refuge (FWS 2016).

 No changes have occurred that might compromise the integrity and efficacy of remedy systems or allow otherwise prohibited activities to occur.
-A summary of the evaluation of RMA Land Use Controls for FY23 is presented below in Table 7-2.
-Unless otherwise noted, the evaluation is based on inquiries made to Army and USFWS managers.
+A summary of the evaluation of RMA Land Use Controls for FY24 is presented below in Table 7-2.
+Unless otherwise noted, the evaluation is based on inquiries made to Army and FWS managers.
 Copies of checklists for inquiries and site inspections are provided in Attachment 1.

-Table 7-2 Evaluation of RMA Land Use Controls for FY23
+Table 7-2 Evaluation of RMA Land Use Controls for FY24

 Control Evaluation Prohibit residential development No residential development has occurred.
-Prohibit overnight occupational use The USFWS bunkhouses have been removed and overnight use is no longer possible.
-The LUCP was revised to eliminate discussion on bunkhouse use.
 Prohibit use of groundwater or surface water as a source of potable water Groundwater and surface water have not been used as potable water.
 Prohibit agricultural activities No agricultural activities have occurred.
 Prohibit consumption of fish and game taken on the RMA Taking of fish and game at RMA is prohibited and there is no evidence that consumption has occurred.
-In October 2021, the USFWS transferred 42 bison to the Wolakota Buffalo Range in Mission, South Dakota.
+In October 2021, FWS transferred 42 bison to the Wolakota Buffalo Range in Mission, South Dakota.
 The range manager provided confirmation that human consumption is currently prohibited and has not occurred.
-Preserve and manage wildlife habitats The USFWS continues to manage wildlife habitat on RMA.
-Prohibit major non-remedy alteration of RMA geophysical characteristics There were no major non-remedy alterations of RMA geophysical characteristic in FY23.
+Preserve and manage wildlife habitats FWS continues to manage wildlife habitat on RMA; however, overgrazing by bison is having a negative impact on habitat.
+FWS has completed tissue studies and a risk assessment to evaluate a possible change to the land use restriction on consumption of game.
+Removal of this restriction would provide additional bison transfer flexibility to help mitigate habitat impacts.
+Results are pending EPA and Army review.
+FWS will continue to utilize all available tools to manage the bison population to minimize detrimental impacts to habitat.
+Prohibit major non-remedy alteration of RMA geophysical characteristics There were no major non-remedy alterations of RMA geophysical characteristic in FY24.
 Prohibit use of basements on RMA There are two basements on site with occasional use for facility operations and maintenance, one at Building 112, Communications, and one at Building 371, Lake Ladora Pump House.
 Evaluation of groundwater in the vicinity of these buildings indicates there are no volatile organic compounds present in these areas at levels that could pose a threat to indoor air (TtEC 2011a).
 Therefore, continued use of these basements is acceptable.
-Based upon inquiries of Army and USFWS personnel, no other basements are in use at RMA, and none were constructed in FY23.
-Perform risk evaluation prior to new non-potable use of groundwater There were no new non-potable uses of groundwater developed during FY23.
+Based upon inquiries of Army and FWS personnel, no other basements are in use at RMA, and none were constructed in FY24.
+Perform risk evaluation prior to new non-potable use of groundwater There were no new non-potable uses of groundwater developed during FY24.
+Verify presence of aboveground markers indicating the location of abandoned sanitary sewers Inspection of the sanitary sewer markers is required once every five years.
+The last inspection was conducted in FY19, and a complete inspection was completed for FY24.
+One manhole, #67D, was buried during grading activities along a newly installed water supply line.
+The area was regraded in November 2024 to expose the manhole marker.
+See Section 7.4.3 for detail.

-Table 7-2 (continued) Evaluation of RMA Land Use Controls for FY23
+Table 7-2 (continued) Evaluation of RMA Land Use Controls for FY24